The Best Cyber Insurance of 2026

 - Manufacturing

-And that’s not even a complete list.
-With 24/7 breach response, credit and web monitoring, data restoration, legal and PR coverage, and notification expenses, Chubb has some of the most comprehensive coverage we’ve ever seen.
-Combine cyber liability insurance and data breach insurance into one policy with Chubb by going onto its website.
-With 229 years in business (yes, you read that right), Chubb is a company we can trust.
+With 24/7 breach response, credit and dark web monitoring, data restoration, legal and PR coverage, notification expenses, and ransomware negotiation support, Chubb delivers solid all-around protection against today’s evolving cyber threats.
+You can even bundle cyber liability insurance and data breach insurance into a single policy directly through Chubb’s website.
+And with over 140 years in the insurance business, Chubb is a name you can trust.

 -